 After the IAB-UE performs registration procedure in 5GS, further mobility procedure can be performed to change the IAB-donor-DU, the IAB-donor-CU as specified in TS 38.401 [42].
-The mobility support of UEs served by the MBSR is specified in clause 5.35A.3
+The mobility support of UEs served by the MBSR is specified in clause 5.35A.3.

+The support of PWS functionality with MBSR is described in TS 23.041 [46].